hknio/sample_solidity_project/README.md

 #NOTICE
-This project is not tend to be 100% secure, and we do not recommend using it in production.
+This project does not tend to be 100% secure, and we do not recommend using it in production.
-It's only an example of how Solidity project setup and documentation could look like.
+It is only an example of what Solidity project setup and documentation could look like.

 # Sample Solidity Project
-This is the sample solidity project that can be used as an example of proper environment setup.
+This is the sample solidity project that can be used as an example of a proper environment setup.

 # Project Status
 The project is in progress.
 More info, documents, tests, and code will be added.
+Docs Proofread is required.

 # Specs

 Are found in the [Requirements.pdf](./docs/Requirements.pdf) file

 # Getting Started
-Recommended Node version si 16.0.0 and above.
+Recommended Node version is 16.0.0 and above.

 ```bash
 $ npm install